-Appraisers estimate the cost and value of commercial or residential real estate properties, assuring that the appraisal process complies with local, state and federal regulations.
+Appraisers estimate the cost and value of commercial or residential real estate properties, assuring that the appraisal process complies with local, state, and federal regulations.
 They also record and maintain documents regarding all appraisals and review market data to ensure that appraisals are as current as possible.
 Appraisers may have a general practice or specialize in either residential or commercial properties.
-Depending on the type of property being appraised and the place of employment, these professionals may spend most of their work hours on site visits or in the office.
+Depending on the type of property being appraised and the place of employment, they may spend most of their work hours on site visits or in the office.
 Some appraisers are self-employed and may need to work overtime to complete paperwork during evenings and weekends.

 Find schools that offer these popular programs

 - Insurance, General